-Cinco de Mayo is almost here and while people will not be out celebrating in the ways that they normally do — which in some cases is probably for the best — it doesn’t mean that you still can’t make a few delicious tequila cocktails and have your own mini-party.
-If you’re going to do that, though, you need good tequila.
+National Tequila Day is almost here and while you may not be celebrating like your normally might, it doesn’t mean that you still whip up a few tequila-based cocktails of your own from the comforts of your home bar.
+To do that, though, you need good tequila.
 The great thing is that good tequila is not hard to find and (if you’re still waiting on that stimulus check), it can also be pretty damn cheap.

 Related Tequila Guides: